 The main goal of the program, alongside cultural exchange, sealed to be advancing peace and justice.

-Maailmanvaihto’s main sources of funding are the Finnish participants’ program fees, European Union’s Erasmus+ support and the funding from the Finnish Ministry of Education and Culture.
+Maailmanvaihto’s main sources of funding are the Finnish participants’ program fees, the European Union’s support for the European Solidarity Corps, and the funding from the Finnish Ministry of Education and Culture.